QBDI/QBDI/docs/source/installation.rst

 ------

 The docker image is available in `Docker Hub <https://hub.docker.com/r/qbdi/qbdi>`_.
-The image is minimal and doesn't containt any compiler.
-You need to install your needed application or adapt the following dockerfile.
+The image is minimal and does not contain any compiler.
+You need to install the needed application or adapt the following dockerfile.

 .. literalinclude:: ../../examples/Dockerfile
    :language: dockerfile

-To run the container, we recommend to allow the usage of PTRACE that was needed to use QBDIPreload.
+To run the container, we recommend allowing the usage of PTRACE that is necessary to use QBDIPreload.

 .. code-block:: bash